4e554c4c/1lab/src/Algebra/Group/Ab/Tensor.lagda.md

   module fixr {a} = is-group-hom (fixr-is-group-hom a)

   open fixl
     renaming ( pres-id        to pres-idr
              ; pres-inv       to pres-invr
              ; pres-diff      to pres-diffr
+             ; to-zero-diff   to to-zero-diffr
+             ; from-zero-diff to from-zero-diffr
              )
     hiding ( pres-⋆ )
     public
   open fixr
     renaming ( pres-id        to pres-idl
              ; pres-inv       to pres-invl
              ; pres-diff      to pres-diffl
+             ; to-zero-diff   to to-zero-diffl
+             ; from-zero-diff to from-zero-diffl
              )
     hiding ( pres-⋆ )
     public